stuebersystems/doc.la.de/docs/berichte/zeugnisse/das/DAS-Schuelerliste (für CSV-Export) mit Elterndaten_griechisch.md

 [![Speichern][07]][07]

-So sieht die fertige Datei aus, wenn Sie sie beispielsweise im Texteditor aufrufen:
+So sieht die fertige Datei in Excel aus:

 [![Speichern][08]][08]